Diamondbacks vs. Pirates Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has 45 hits with 12 doubles, a triple, seven home runs, 13 walks and 25 RBI.
-He's also stolen one base.
+- Lourdes Gurriel Jr. has 12 doubles, a triple, seven home runs, 13 walks and 25 RBI (46 total hits).
+He's also swiped one base.

-- Gurriel has picked up a hit in eight straight games.
-During his last 10 games he is hitting .343 with five doubles, four home runs, six walks and 10 RBI.
+- Gurriel takes a nine-game streak with at least one hit into this contest.
+During his last 10 outings he is hitting .306 with five doubles, two home runs, four walks and six RBI.

 Gurriel Recent Games